eclipse-edc/Samples/transfer/README.md

 a provider that offers a file located in an `Azure Blob Storage`, and a consumer that requests to transfer this file to an `AWS S3 bucket`.
 Terraform is used for creating all required cloud resources.

+### [Transfer sample 06](./transfer-06-custom-proxy-data-plane): Implement a custom Http Proxy for PULL transfer

+This sample demonstrates how a custom HTTP Proxy Data Plane can be implemented to address PULL transfer type.